FanThreeSixty/mockerena/README.md

 # Mockerena

-Big show allows anyone to mock data files through customized json schemas and provides routes for external systems to retrieve from it.
+Mockerena allows anyone to mock data files through customized json schemas and provides routes for external systems to retrieve from it.

 ## Table of Contents